aim-qmul/4a2a/python/README.md

 After running the command, the learnt parameters and training configs will be saved under the directory `$CHECKPOINTPATH/comp/la2a_100`.
 Please use absolute paths for the `ckpt_dir`, `data.train.input`, and `data.train.target` arguments, due to the current limitation of Hydra.
 If your GPU does not have enough memory, you can specify the `batch_size` argument to reduce the memory usage, e.g., `data.batch_size=8`.
-By default, the training use the whole sequence, which corresponds to `data.batch_size=-1`.
+By default, the script uses the entire sequence, corresponding to `data.batch_size=-1`.
-The `epochs` argument specifies the number of training epochs, though if the newton method converges, the training will stop early.
+The `epochs` argument specifies the number of training epochs, though if the Newton method converges, the training will stop early.

-Next, you can should train the compressor with peak reduction of 95 using the previous runned parameters as the initial parameters.
+Next, you should train the compressor with peak reduction of 95 using the previous run parameters as the initial parameters.

 ```bash
 python train_comp.py ckpt_dir=$CHECKPOINTPATH/la2a_95  data.train.input=$SIGNALTRAIN/Train/input_157_.wav data.train.target=$SIGNALTRAIN/Train/target_157_LA2A_3c__0__95.wav  compressor.init_ckpt=$CHECKPOINTPATH/la2a_100/logits.pt
 ```

 This process should be repeated for each peak reduction level you want to train, e.g., 90, 85, ..., down to 40.
-To train with limiter mode, simply select the wave file with `3c__1__` in the name, e.g., `Train/target_179_LA2A_3c__1__100.wav`, and repeat the same process as above starting from the peak reduction of 100.
+To train with limiter mode, select the wave file with `3c__1__` in the name, e.g., `Train/target_179_LA2A_3c__1__100.wav`, and repeat the same process as above starting from the peak reduction of 100.

 ### Evaluation

 After [training](#training-4a2a-compressor), you should have a directory `$CHECKPOINTPATH` containing subdirectories for each peak reduction level, e.g., `la2a_100`, `la2a_95`, ..., `la2a_40`.
 The following command will gather the learnt parameters from all the subdirectories, calculate the error signal ratio (ESR) of the compressor, and store the results in a CSV file.
-In addition, the ESR of linear and spline interpolations of the parameters at peak reduction levels 95, 85, 75, 65, 55, and 45 will also be calculated and stored in the same CSV file.
+Additionally, the ESR of linear and spline interpolations of the parameters at peak reduction levels of 95, 85, 75, 65, 55, and 45 will also be calculated and stored in the same CSV file.

 ```bash
 python eval.py $CHECKPOINTPATH comp.csv